 The Role of the Office of the Public Guardian and Trustee

 The Office of the Public Guardian and Trustee (“OPGT”) delivers a unique and diverse range of services that safeguard the legal, personal and financial interests of certain private individuals and estates.
 It also plays an important role in helping to protect charitable property in Ontario.
-Operating within the Victims and Vulnerable Persons Division of the Ministry of the Attorney General, the OPGT has approximately 400 staff located in six offices throughout Ontario.
+Operating within the Victims and Vulnerable Persons Division of the Ministry of the Attorney General, the OPGT has almost 400 staff located in six offices throughout Ontario.
 Services are provided by multi-disciplinary teams of dedicated staff with experience in the health care, social work and financial planning fields.
 They receive professional support from lawyers, accountants and investigators.
 A brief description of many of the services offered by the OPGT is set out below.

 Protecting The Rights And Interests Of Mentally Incapable Adults

 The OPGT will conduct an investigation when it receives information that an individual may be incapable and at risk of suffering serious financial or personal harm and no alternative solution is available.
-An investigation may result in the OPGT asking the court for permission to make decisions on the person’s behalf on a temporary basis.
+An investigation may result in the OPGT asking the court for authority to make decisions on the person’s behalf on a temporary basis.

 The OPGT manages the financial affairs of incapable people who have no one else who is authorized to do so.
 In this role, which is called “guardian of property”, the OPGT makes all the financial decisions and conducts transactions that these individuals would otherwise handle themselves.
 This includes receiving and depositing income, making investments, maintaining and selling property, applying for benefits, filing tax returns, paying bills and acting in legal proceedings if required.